MechaFlex/MechaFlex/README.md

 ### Hello there, I'm Jacob

-I'm currently studying Software Engineering at Chalmers University of Tecnhology.
+I'm currently studying Software Engineering at Chalmers University of Technology.

 Here are some languages and tools I like using:
 <div style="background-color:white;">